auoeke/fabric.mod.gradle/README.md

 Despite this plugin's name, you do not need a separate file for your metadata but you may make one.

 See [the test project](./test/project) for examples.

+Mixin configuration still has to be done through JSON but I intend to change that and make it fully automatic by default.